kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   bold(D) = "diag"(lambda_1, lambda_2, ...)
 $
-Those eigenvalues do not need to unique - some may have geometric multiplicity $>1$.
+Those eigenvalues do not need to unique (although unique eigenvalues guarantee linear independence and diagonalization) - some may have geometric multiplicity $>1$.
 However, the chosen eigenvectors must be independent to ensure $bold(S)$ is invertible.

 Calculating a diagonal form of the matrix (albeit in another basis) can be extremely useful for simplifying calculations, for example calculations where raw access to its eigenvalues is useful, or analyzing the properties of the transformation it represents.